rwbrennan/pipeline-risk/README.md

 * _Display Slope_ Button: renders the worldview by slope (rate of change of elevation for each DEM pixel).
 * _Display Aspect_ Button: renders the worldview by aspect (slope direction).
 * _draw?_ Selector: draws the path of each raindrop.
-* _rain-rate_ Selector: allows the user to select the rain rate in drops/tick.
 * _inspect-sensor_ Selector: allows the user to select the `inspect sensor` feature; when selected, a window opens showing the details the sensor that is selected (clicked on).
-* _Rainfall_ Plot: this plot shows the current number of raindrops around the sensor (a rough indicator of the current flow of water at the sensing point); different sensing locations can be selected by clicking on a pipeline sensor; when selected, the sensor changes from yellow to red and the Rainfall plot shows data at the sensor point.
+* _Flow_ Plot: this plot shows the current number of raindrops around the sensor (a rough indicator of the current flow of water at the sensing point); different sensing locations can be selected by clicking on a pipeline sensor; when selected, the sensor changes from yellow to red and the Rainfall plot shows data at the sensor point.
-* _Total-Rainfall_ Plot: this plot shows the total amount of rainfall (raindrops) in the worldview
+* _Rainfall_ Plot: this plot shows the total amount of rainfall (raindrops) in the worldview

 ## EXTENDING THE MODEL